 India supports Philippines in upholding its national sovereignty: EAM Jaishankar

-Manila, Mar 26 (PTI) India firmly supports the Philippines in upholding its national sovereignty and wants to explore new areas of cooperation, including in defence and security, External Affairs Minister S Jaishankar said on Tuesday, amid the Southeast Asian nation's maritime dispute with China in the South China Sea.
+Manila, Mar 26 (PTI) India firmly supports the Philippines in upholding its national sovereignty and wants to explore new areas of cooperation, including in defence and security, External Affairs Minister S Jaishankar said on Tuesday, amid Manila's maritime dispute with China in the South China Sea.

-Jaishankar's remarks came as he held a very good discussion with his counterpart Enrique Manalo in Manila.
+Jaishankar's remarks came at a joint press conference with his counterpart Enrique Manalo in Manila after their meeting.

 "Warm and productive meeting with @SecManalo of Philippines.
 Wide-ranging discussion on advancing ties in political, defence, security & maritime cooperation, trade & investment, infrastructure, development cooperation, education, digital, technology, culture and consular domains," Jaishankar posted on X.